With both pet ownership on the rise and the increasing appeal of owning reptiles, it’s only natural that more and more people are beginning to ask…

 However, even if you believe your cat or dog poses no threat, it is still really important that you supervise any and all interactions.

-It only takes a second for a bearded dragon to lose their life.
+It only takes a second for a bearded dragon to lose their life even if your pet is just trying to play.

 If you’ve never had a reptile before, bearded dragons are notoriously a great pet to start with.
 Why?